 But we provide loving, holistic care for the entire family, with services such as:

 Conditions We Treat

-If your child is born with one of the following conditions, the NICU at Tulane Lakeside Hospital for Women and Children offers leading-edge treatments and protocols to increase your infant’s health and wellbeing.
+If your child is born with one of the following conditions, the NICU at Tulane Lakeside Hospital offers leading-edge treatments and protocols to increase your infant’s health and wellbeing.
 Although this is by no means an exhaustive list of what we can do, common conditions we treat include:

 - Retinopathy of Prematurity – an eye disorder that could result in blindness that primarily affects low weight premature infants born before the 31st week of pregnancy.

 - Necrotizing Enterocolitis – a serious disease of the intestinal tract.

 - Low Birth Weight Infants – a baby who weighs 5.5 pounds or less when born.

 - Neonatal Abstinence Syndrome Withdrawal syndrome in newborns caused by use of opiates during pregnancy.

 - Persistent Pulmonary Hypertension – a serious condition that causes the baby’s blood flow to bypass its lungs.